good composition in art attracts the viewers

 Also, the horizon line of a landscape painting should be above or below the center line.

-use the rule of thirds for composition in art
+the rule of thirds: good composition in art

 The rule of thirds is the easiest rule of composition.

 It places the focal point about one third of the way into the painting.
-The viewer's eye has space to move around to the other areas of the painting.
+The viewer's eye then has space to move around and look at the other parts of the painting.

 how do we use the rule of thirds?